vksaini-d/FIXMYWORLD/README.md

 └── assets/             # Images and Static Files
 ```
 ## 🤝 Contributing
-## Contributions are always welcome!
+-- Contributions are always welcome!❤️

-## Fork the project.
+-- Fork the project.

-## Create your Feature Branch (git checkout -b feature/AmazingFeature).
+-- Create your Feature Branch (git checkout -b feature/AmazingFeature).

-## Commit your changes (git commit -m 'Add some AmazingFeature').
+-- Commit your changes (git commit -m 'Add some AmazingFeature').

-## Push to the Branch (git push origin feature/AmazingFeature).
+-- Push to the Branch (git push origin feature/AmazingFeature).

-## Open a Pull Request.
+-- Open a Pull Request.

 ## 📜 License
-## Distributed under the MIT License.
+-- Distributed under the MIT License.
 See LICENSE for more information.

 <p align="center"> Built with ❤️ by [VIKASH SAINI] </p>